Nuitka/Nuitka-website/doc/doc/roadmap.rst

    For Python3 we still use ``_PyObjectDict_SetItem`` which is very hard to replace, as it's forking shared dictionary as necessary.
-With static libpython it can linked though, but we still might want to make our own replacement.
+With static libpython it can be linked though, but we still might want to make our own replacement.

 -  Better code for ``+= 1`` constructs with no lack of type knowledge.

-   There is a long standing todo, to add the ``CLONG`` support for binary operations.
-It requires the code generation of Jinja to be abstract, but that should have been close to being reached in last releases.
+   We have this for ``INT`` now, but ``FLOAT`` and ``LONG`` should also get it.
+The later needs abstraction of long values, currently done for comparisons already, to be abstracted.

 -  Better code for ``+= 1`` constructs even with lack of type knowledge.